-Thanks to 4K resolution and advanced apps like Filmic Pro, the iPhone is a capable video camera today.
-However, one area where it remains lacking is with audio quality.
+Thanks to 4K resolution and advanced apps like Filmic Pro, the iPhone is a capable video camera.
+However, one area where it remains lacking is audio quality.
 The Rode VideoMic Me-L solves this problem with a directional microphone with an integrated Lightning connector that plus directly into your iPhone.
 This dramatically improves audio quality by filtering out off-axis sounds to focus on your subject.
 It should work particularly well for vloggers, and will help cut through the background noise of public spaces.
-The microphone is even powered by your phone so you don’t need to worry about an additional battery, but note that you may have trouble connecting it if your phone has a case that covers the bottom of it.
+The microphone is even powered by your phone so you don’t need to worry about an additional battery, but note that you may have trouble connecting it if your phone has a case that covers the bottom.

 Olloclip Essential Lens Kit

 Like Moment, Olloclip is another way to make the most of your iPhone’s camera through additional lenses, but tends to sit at a lower price.
 Olloclip’s new Essential Lens Kit and a universal clip can fit on a number of smartphones, so you won’t have to buy a new case or mount if you upgrade your phone.
 It includes a dedicated lens mounting clip and three interchangeable lenses: Fisheye, super-wide angle, and macro.
 If you’re looking for a quick and easy way to get new looks from your iPhone photography, the Essential Lens Kit is a great place to start.